hchiam/learning-js/README.md

 // @ts-check
 ```

-### Scope console log scripts in DevTools to an iframe or other environment:
+### Scope console log scripts in DevTools to an iframe or other environment

 Chrome: